mattmac02/Walk-vs-Jump-Classification-Regression/README.md

 x: The x-axis accelerometer data.
 y: The y-axis accelerometer data.
 z: The z-axis accelerometer data.
 Run the main.py file.
-The application will prompt you to enter the path to your accelerometer data CSV file.
+The application will prompt you to enter your accelerometer data CSV file.

 The application will automatically apply logistic regression to classify each data point as either 'walking' or 'jumping'.
-The resulting labels will be written to a new CSV file with the suffix _labeled appended to the original filename.

-Contributing
-If you have suggestions for improving this project or find any bugs, please open an issue on the GitHub repository.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.